In Memory

 17th October 1943

-Vickers Wellington (serial unknown) of No. 82 OTU attempted to land at RAF Little Rissington following an engine failure.
+Vickers Wellington X - HE916 of No. 82 OTU attempted to land at RAF Little Rissington following an engine failure.
 The second engine failed, the aircraft crashed and burnt out at RAF Windrush.
 Pilot, Sgt.
 Kirkland and his crew survived.

 a Vickers Armstrong Wellington Mk.
 X - Serial #HE575, Coded 17 J